 Now, no quota is set for backend ECS instances that can be configured for a Server Load Balancer instance.
 However, to guarantee stability and efficiency of your external services, we recommend that you add ECS instances of application servers that provide different services or perform different tasks to different Server Load Balancer instances based on service types or application modules.

 - Create ECS instances.
 You must have at least two ECS instances for the Server Load Balancer service.
-For more information, see create ECS instances.
+For more information, see Create an instance by using the wizard.